|

 Compatibility notice:

-due to some historic reasons, there are some methods found twice
+due to historic reasons, there are some methods found twice

-one of the next releases, and kept for a while to support existing
+over time, but kept for a while to support existing applications

-applications (the info on how these methods should be named came
+(the info on how these methods should be named

-Please do not use methods marked as obsolete in their comment.
+Please do not use methods marked as obsolete.

 Most useful methods: